google/or-tools/bazel/README.md

 ## Testing

-You must compile OR-Tools using C++17:
+You may run tests using:

 * on UNIX:
   ```sh
   bazel test --cxxopt=-std=c++17 //...:all
   ```
 * on Windows when using MSVC:
   ```sh
   bazel test --cxxopt="-std:c++17" //...:all